HJYJY/LIBWO/README.md

   Main training pipeline: loads data, applies BWO/LIBWO for learning rate optimization, trains and evaluates the model.

   **Model Training Process**
   After downloading and configuring all datasets correctly, ensure the runtime environment is properly set up.
 Then, update the dataset paths in the `ModelTrain.py` file to your local directories.
-Run the script to start the full training pipeline.
+Run the script to start the full training pipeline.(x_train, y_train), (x_test, y_test) = tf.keras.datasets.mnist.load_data())

   Initially, the LIBWO algorithm is called for hyperparameter tuning.
 Through iterative global search, LIBWO finds the optimal hyperparameter combinations and their corresponding fitness values.